 Embedding models convert text and other data into numerical vectors that capture semantic meaning.
 These vectors are stored in vector databases, which allow for efficient similarity searches.
 When an AI needs to recall information, it can embed a query and search the vector database for similar past entries.

 This approach is fundamental to many modern AI memory systems.
 Understanding embedding models for memory is key to building effective recall mechanisms.
-This is a core component for anyone looking to implement advanced memory, supporting the goal of how to turn on ChatGPT memory in sophisticated applications.
+This is a core component for anyone looking to implement advanced memory, supporting the goal of how to turn on ChatGPT memory for custom agents.

 Just as humans consolidate memories, AI systems can benefit from memory consolidation.
 This process involves organizing, refining, and prioritizing stored information to make it more accessible and prevent degradation.
 Techniques can include summarizing older memories or creating hierarchical structures.